 Who we areChemVantage LLC was founded in 2010 to provide Open Education Resources for teaching and learning General Chemistry.
-The founder and chief software architect of ChemVantage is Chuck Wight, who has taught General Chemistry at the University of Utah and at Weber State University since 1984.
+The founder and chief software architect of ChemVantage is Chuck Wight, who has taught General Chemistry since 1984 at the University of Utah, Weber State University and now Salisbury University.

 Subject materialThe database is currently populated with more than 2000 quiz, homework and exam questions in General Chemistry.

 Why we created this siteChemistry and many other technical disciplines are taught from a problem-solving approach.
 Lots of practice is required to build a solid foundation of skills for using knowledge to solve scientific problems.
 We create web sites that provide immediate feedback so that students can learn problem-solving skills through repeated attempts without having to wait long periods of time for their assignments to be graded by human instructors.

 Learning versus testingUsually, web sites with dynamic content like this one are best used as learning tools, not assessment or testing tools.
 For this reason, we have configured the software to allow students to submit proposed solutions to the problems as often as they want, in order to improve their scores.
 The objective is for students to use the feedback to correct their errors prior to the deadline for the assignment.